madushag/MyFarm/README.md

 As indicated aboveThe forecast for the number of story points the team can complete during the sprint is 20.
 The number is an "educated guess" based on the developers' assesment on learning and applying the technology for the project and prior experience with databases and the web forms to create and save the data.

-We pulled stories into the sprint backlog.
+- We pulled stories into the sprint backlog.
-The stories were pulled from the top of the product backlog.
+- The stories were pulled from the top of the product backlog.
 The backlog had been sorted by what will add the most value.
-We confirmed that the aggregate size of the stories did not exceed the forecast.
+- We confirmed that the aggregate size of the stories did not exceed the forecast.
-Only the developers participated in the forecasting.
+- Only the developers participated in the forecasting.
+- We decomposed the stories into developer tasks
+- The tasks are listed in the sprint backlog - the developer tasks are attached to each story.

-**Our Sprint backlog's Kanban Board:**
+**Our Sprint backlog's Kanban Board at the beginning of the Sprint:**

 ![KanbanBoardSprint2](images/KanbanSprint2.jpg)

 Our sprint backlog is shown above.
 The URL of the board is : https://txmd-webops.atlassian.net/jira/software/projects/MYF/boards/1